iamxinyijiang/shoppig-cart-challenge/README.md

 - I don not fully understand how parseFloat() rounds decimals up but don't want to just stick to integer prices.

 ## Additional Features that can be added in the future
-- -Persisting data in localstorage so users don't lose their cart if page reloads.
+- Persisting data in localstorage so users don't lose their cart if page reloads.

 - Let users edit quantity in cart instead of having to delete item and re-add.